 What to Expect

 Sabiha Gökçen Airport (Code: SAW) is a modern single terminal facility with a decent selection of airside and landside shops and eateries, some offering 24-hour service.
 While the terminal is new, service is described as disorganized, inefficient and chaotic, with long, slow lines, likely due in part to overall under capacity of Istanbul’s airports.
-WiFi is available to help pass the time.
 For comfort while you wait, economy class passengers can pay to use one of the first-class airport lounges.
 See our Airport Lounges section for locations and rates.

 Departure areas and gates are described by reviewers as being the best spots for finding a sleeping spot.
 Most seats have armrests, but some benches in the departures lounge are said to have moveable armrests.
 While sleeping on the floor in the airport is reportedly against the rules, several reviewers noted that authorities did not bother them when they slept on carpeted areas in the international departures area or in empty gate areas.
 As noise and bright lighting were cited as biggest sleep disturbers, earphones/noise-cancelling headphones and eyeshade are recommended.
 For uninterrupted sleep, there is a hotel inside the airport, and some others just a quick shuttle ride away.
-See Airport Hotels in the airport guide below.
+See the Airport Hotels section below for locations or read some traveller airport reviews for more tips.

 Pay-per-use, Single Visit Passes & Lounge Memberships